kirklange/kirklange.github.io/_posts/2014-06-10-carte-noire-in-action.md

 title:      Carte Noire in Action
 date:       2014-06-10 12:31:19
 author:     Jacob Tomilson
-summary:    See what the different elements looks like.
+summary:    See what the different elements look like.
 categories: jekyll
 thumbnail:  cogs
 redditurl:  7deu8p